ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 ### Ontology columns

-Some fields require identifiers (CURIEs) from the HCA ontology ([HCAO](http://ontology.staging.data.humancellatlas.org)) in addition to plain text.
+Some fields require identifiers (CURIEs) from the HCA ontology ([HCAO](https://ontology.archive.data.humancellatlas.org/index)) in addition to plain text.
 Contributors should leave these fields blank if they are unfamiliar with ontologies and request help to fill them out through data-help@thehumancellatlas.org.

 *Wrangler note:*

-*Wranglers should familiarise themselves with the HCAO at [http://ontology.staging.data.humancellatlas.org](http://ontology.staging.data.humancellatlas.org).
+*Wranglers should familiarise themselves with the [HCAO](https://ontology.archive.data.humancellatlas.org/index).
 By the end of phase 2, this should no longer be an issue as ontology mappings should occur as part of the spreadsheet upload*

 *Each ontologized field is represented by an ontology object (module) in the schema.
 Each ontology object consists of three fields: text, ontology_label, and ontology.
 The text field contains the string provided by the user.
 The ontology_label field contains the exact text that corresponds to the ontology field (which contains the ontology CURIE). **_CURIES** should contain a colon between the ontology and the numeric value, not an underscore.*